TriumphLLC/Blend4Web/deploy/doc/en/_sources/stereo_rendering.txt

 Stereo Rendering
 ****************

-.. contents:: TAble of Contents
+.. contents:: Table of Contents
     :depth: 3
     :backlinks: entry

 The stereoscopic rendering mode is intended for viewing the content using special glasses.
 It is activated by an application via API.

-Blend4Web supports two techniques of the stereo image rendering - anagliph image and the HMD (head-mounted display).
+Blend4Web supports two techniques of the stereo image rendering - anaglyph image and the HMD (head-mounted display).

 Anaglyph: